CefasRepRes/agriforwards-summer-school-2022/README.md

 - [ ] RH to develop and lead, or appoint somebody for  [The fish seller](#the-fish-seller) module (20220401)

-- [ ] RH to arrange any audio / visual equipment for media training (20220501)

-- [ ] RH to invite a small UEA audience for the presentations.
-(20220601)
+- [ ] RH to work on some of the wording for the challenge, refining what's written below

 ## Rob TODO

-- [ ] RB to arrange passes for the Cefas day (Regeneration team?)
+- [ ] RB + JB to arrange passes for the Cefas day (Regeneration team?)
 (20220401)

+- [ ] RB + JB to suggest to MF a local caterer for coffee and brown bag lunch

+- [ ] RB + JB to book fish n chips for evening

-- [ ] RB to speak to Keith Winpenny to see if his team can run some demos.
+- [x] RB to speak to Keith Winpenny to see if his team can run some demos.
 (20220401)

 - [ ] RB to develop and lead the [The fish finder](#the-fish-finder) module (20220601)